Khao Sam Kaeo: Glass technology

 Khao Sam Kaeo is a site that has provided a significant amount of evidence to show the development of methods and ideas related to glasswork.
 Beads made at this site have been found as far as the Philippines.
 Glasswork here is primarily that of beads and bracelets.
 Both hot-working and cold-working techniques were used, as well as a focus on a shaping technique called 'lapidary'.
 Many of the beads made at Khao Sam Kaeo are typically bigger than many of the "Indo-Pacific" beads found across South and Southeast Asia.
 Glass bracelets found at the site have been found in shades of green, red, and greenish-blue.
 Most of the glass waste found at Khao Sam Kaeo appears to come from the process of making the bracelets, as it required more work and technique to make.

 Based on evidence found at the site, it appears that most of the glassworking techniques used at Khao Sam Kaeo were brought in from outside sources, as opposed to being established and refined locally.
 It would have taken sophisticated techniques to create the beads and bracelets found at the site, and as the earlier levels of the site do not provide evidence of the process of establishing technique, it is assumed that craftsmen from other places came to Khao Sam Kaeo and taught the locals their techniques.
 And, as stated previously, there is clear and abundant evidence that not only the glassworking techniques were brought in from outside sources, but that the materials used in the composition of the glass were also imported.
 Based on compositional analyses done on the glass at Khao Sam Kaeo and other sites located throughout Southeast Asia, it is suggested that there was at least some kind of exchange network of glass ornaments and raw materials between Khao Sam Kaeo and sites in Vietnam such as Giong Ca Vo and the Tabon Caves in Palawan.

+Laure Dussubieux and Bernard Gratuze report large quantities of the mineral soda-alumina glass they label m-Na-Al 3 at the site.
+The concentration of raw glass and of artefacts in that composition suggests to them a primary glass-producing centre at Khao Sam Kaeo or close to it, and the type is so far absent from South India and Sri Lanka.
+They take the site as grounds for revising the model that placed India at the centre of glass production and distribution.

+Plant remains

+Cristina Castillo and Dorian Fuller report mungbean (Vigna radiata), horsegram (Macrotyloma uniflorum) and foxtail millet (Setaria italica) from the site.
+Mungbean was domesticated in India and does not derive from wild populations in Southeast Asia, so its presence here shows the crop had reached southern Thailand by about 300 BCE.
+Rice spikelet bases from Khao Sam Kaeo carry the abscission scar of the domesticated type.
+The authors note that plant macroremains survive in tropical conditions at much lower density than in drier regions, so more sediment must be processed to recover them.